Want our latest case study?

 An internationally recognized design leader and Managing Principal of Gensler’s North Central Region, Nila leads and challenges more than 400 professionals while overseeing business development for four offices.
 To stay at the forefront of emerging trends, Nila actively participates in initiatives tied to strategic programming, planning and design, such as Gensler’s groundbreaking Workplace Survey.
 Involved in numerous civic, community and industry organizations, she serves on the Chicago Architecture Foundation’s Board of Trustees, sits on the Board of Directors of Chicago’s International Women’s Forum, the Marwen Foundation and the Young Women’s Leadership Charter School, and is a member of The Chicago Network and the Economic Club of Chicago.
 She has been recognized with many accolades throughout her career, including the International Interior Design Association’s 2013 Leadership Award of Excellence and the American Society of Interior Designer’s 2007 Designer of Distinction Award.
 Nila earned her B.S. in Interior Design from the University of Minnesota.

 Patrick Marold has been working as an artist since earning a BFA from Rhode Island School of Design in 1997.
 His artistic development has maintained an intimate connection to landscape, extending the environmental traditions unique to post-minimalism.
-Refinement of his practice has been pursued in various locations in America and abroad, including a 2000 Fulbright in Iceland where he began to more fully direct his energies to utilize spatial dynamics to generate an enhanced perception of light and movement.
-In 2007, Marold received international attention for The Windmill Project, a temporary landscape installation in Vail, Colorado, which seeded a local valley with a mass of light-generating turbines committed to capturing and visualizing the choreography of the wind through a unique landscape.
-Notably, he has completed several major works, including The CODAaward winning Shadow Array, that sculpturally bind the public spaces they occupy.
+Refinement of his practice has been pursued in various locations in America and abroad, including a 2000 Fulbright in Iceland where he began to fully direct his energies to utilize spatial dynamics to generate an enhanced perception of light and movement.
+In 2007, Marold received international attention for The Windmill Project, a landscape installation in Vail, CO, which seeded a valley with a mass of light-generating turbines capturing and visualizing the choreography of the wind through a unique landscape.
+He has completed several major works, including the CODAaward-winning Shadow Array, that sculpturally bind the public spaces they occupy.
 Diversity in setting, scale, and technical realization have equipped him with the skill and interest to apply his vision across a broad range of sites while preserving a unity of vision.
-Marold maintains a studio in Denver, and continues working toward a means of spatial intercession, inviting the viewer to consider new orientations of landscape, materials, physical forces, and their impact on personal and communal perception.
+Marold maintains a studio in Denver and continues toward a means of spatial intercession, inviting the viewer to consider new orientations of landscape, materials, physical forces, and their impact on personal and communal perception.

 Mike Mazza is an art director, designer, creative director, and novelist.
 There’s a good chance that there’s something Mike’s award-winning advertising has persuaded you to buy.
 Whether it’s a Lexus luxury car, a Sprint Wireless plan, Häagen-Dazs ice cream or Petco pet products.
 Mike has won many international creative awards.
 Along with being named National Creative All-Star by ADWEEK, his work resides in the Permanent Collection of the Library of Congress.
 He has been profiled in Creativity, ADAsia, and Art Direction Magazine.
 He has also contributed to AdAsia and Communication Arts, one of the industry’s most respected journals.